-Because, it is the incongruity of all this that has left me questioning what it really means to be what I am.
+Because it is the incongruity of all this that has left me questioning what it really means to be what I am.
 WHO I am: An academic.
 A patient.
 A survivor.
 A wife.
 A woman.
 A recipient.
-A caretaker of a heart of another that gives me life.
+A caretaker of the heart of another that gives me life.

 But I cannot say that I am just this.
 I am all of these things.
 Yet I know that I am more.
 So much more.